 A parent’s greatest reward is seeing their child succeed which will look different for each student as they find their own path in education and after graduation.
 Making the decision to homeschool means that parents want to be involved in the process and not just someone who listens on the way home from the bus stop.
 Online homeschool programs offer opportunities for parents to act as the part or full-time teacher in the elementary grades and early middle school years and then transferring completely to professional instruction for the last few years.
 When a parent is excited then the child will likely get excited about it as well because it is something they are doing together and a relationship is built over the years that becomes special and unique.
+There are many many education providers who create and sell online course that makes the teaching process easier, flexible, and joyful.

 This is not to say that homeschooling is a ‘cake walk’ or that there will never be times that either the parent or the student will get frustrated, overwhelmed or want to take a break.
 For this reason, it is important to keep the lines of communication open and to clearly identify the boundaries of the school day.
 Homeschooling is great for flexibility but it is also good for the student to understand that there is a typical start and end time so they can make other plans and look forward to other activities.
 Parents can adjust as needed depending on the schedule and unexpected events such as taking a day off to play ‘hooky’ because everyone is stressed and learning will not be productive.
 Don’t be afraid to do this when it will benefit the group and provide a chance for each person to step away and relax.